“Dogs are not our whole life, but they make our lives whole.” – Roger Caras

 - It is the responsibility of the owner to arrange for food and water along the course of the journey.

-- Even when you carry the dog along with you in a First Class AC compartment you will need the consent of fellow passengers.
-If at any point of the journey, the fellow passengers object to the dog remaining in the compartment, the animal will be immediately removed to the Guard’s van and no refund will be provided.
+- Even when you carry the dog along with you in a First Class AC compartment (and sharing a coupe) you will need the consent of fellow passengers.
+If at any point of the journey, the fellow passengers object to the dog remaining in the compartment, your pet will be immediately removed to the Guard’s van and no refund will be provided.

 - Dogs cannot be carried in the compartment when you are travelling in AC Sleeper coaches, AC chair car or second class coaches.

-- If the dog is found breaching any set of rules it will be removed immediately to the brake van and charges complying six times of the Luggage Scale Rate will be subjected to the passengers.
+- If the dog is found breaching any Indian railway rules it will be removed immediately to the brake van and extra charges (complying six times of the Luggage Scale Rate) would be charged from you.

 Is travelling in trains really safe for Dogs?